 Dynamo Dresden fans are notorious for their aggression and extremism.
-A neutral Spanish friend attending a different game was instructed by fans to go out and buy some Dynamo merchandise before returning to their stand.
+ASpanish friend attending a Dynamo Dresden match as a neutral was instructed by fans to go out and buy some Dynamo merchandise before returning to their stand.
 Later, as he tried to film some of the action on his phone, he was pelted with coins until he stopped.
-The best anecdote I’e heard was when the Dynamo Ultras “K-Block” broke into the team’s training ground after a heavy loss and dug 11 graves.
-The exploits of the Dynamo Dresden Ultras are so infamous and extreme that fans of other German teams look for any opportunity for revenge.
+The most extreme anecdote I’ve heard was when the Dynamo Ultras “K-Block” broke into the team’s training ground after a heavy loss and dug 11 graves.
+The exploits of the Dynamo Dresden Ultras are so infamous that fans of other German teams look for any opportunity for revenge.

-The extensive hooliganism that exists across the former East Germany is well documented.
+The extensive hooliganism that exists across the former German Democratic Republic is well documented.
 Communist East German industry died quickly after reunification, plunging many into unemployment that is still higher compared to the former West 27 years later.
 Higher unemployment means that predominantly young men gravitate toward team sports to get their sense of purpose and meaning in their otherwise unproductive, frustrated lives.
 The lack of a job means less negative incentive to not get involved with hooliganism.
-This phenomena can be observed across the former GDR, but Dynamo Dresden, being the single club in the former GDR’s second largest city, beats rivals Ossis in terms of numbers.
+This phenomenon can be observed across the former GDR, but Dynamo Dresden, being the single club in East Germany’s second largest city, beats rival Ossis in terms of sheer scale.

-Dresden is the largest city in the German federal Bundesland of Sachsen.
-Putting Football fans to one side for a brief moment, the cultural image of Dresden and that of Sachsen are quite dissimilar.
+Dresden is the largest city in the German federal Bundesland of Saxony.
+Putting Football fans to one side for a brief moment, the conventional pop-culture images of contemporary Dresden and of Saxony are quite dissimilar.
 Beautiful Dresden has long been known as the “Florence of the Elbe”.
 Many were indeed burnt away by the RAF, but several key edifices that allude to Dresden’s romantic and musical past survive in the Altstadt.
 Meanwhile the Neustadt across the river is home to a thriving leftist counter-culture.
-Every May the Neustadt transforms for 48 hours as the “Bunte Republik Deutschland” hits the city; a bumper block party in which streets, bars, shops, restaurants and even private apartments are converted into speakeasies, moshpits and raves for the greatest inner-city festival you have never heard of.
-Meanwhile, Sachsen itself is increasingly being associated with the modern far right.
-The PEGIDA movement originated in Sachsen, something that is difficult to believe as you stroll around the colourful Neustadt streets.
+Every May the Neustadt transforms for 48 hours as the “Bunte Republik Deutschland” hits the city; a bumper block party in which streets, bars, shops, restaurants and even private apartments are converted into speakeasies, moshpits and raves for the greatest inner-city festival that you’ve never heard of.
+Meanwhile, Saxony itself is increasingly being associated with the modern far right.
+The PEGIDA movement originated in Saxony, something that is difficult to believe as you stroll around the colourful Neustadt streets.
 Ask citizens of other German cities and states what they associate with small town Sachsener.
 The answer won’t be pretty.

 Guilty by association.
-Dynamo Dresden has for many come to embody the neo-fascist Football skinhead identity in the minds of many onlookers.
+Dynamo Dresden has come to embody the neo-fascist Football skinhead identity in the minds of many onlookers.
 The combination of

 - aggressive and proactive Ultras and hooligans openly associating with the club

-- the club’s extensive fan base across the state of Sachsen and
+- the club’s extensive fan base across the state of Saxony and

 - the well-publicised Islamophobic sentiment within the state